aoimedia/kirby-sitemap-plugin/README.md

 # Kirby Sitemap

-This sitemap plugin for [Kirby](https://github.com/getkirby/starterkit) creates an XML sitemap from all visible pages.
+A plugin for [Kirby](https://github.com/getkirby/starterkit) that creates an XML sitemap from all visible pages.

 If your Kirby site has multiple languages, the plugin creates the appropriate `<xhtml:link rel="alternate" hreflang="…" href="…" />` annotations for each language.